Skip to main content

 Dual approval

 Some operations require both a technician and a manager to approve before the agent can proceed.
-You configure this per tool on the integration’s detail page by enabling the Require manager approval option alongside approval_needed.
+You configure this per action on the integration’s detail page by enabling the Require manager approval option alongside Needs approval.
 When dual approval is required:

 • A technician approval request is created (as always).